kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 ## Proposal

-This proposal extends the API defined in KEP-5307 by adding a new action, `RestartPod`, to `ContainerRestartRuleAction`.
+This proposal extends the API defined in KEP-5307 by adding a new action, `RestartAllContainers`, to `ContainerRestartRuleAction`.
 When a container exits, the kubelet will evaluate the `restartPolicyRules`.
-If a rule with the `RestartPod` action matches the exit condition (e.g., a specific exit code), the kubelet will initiate an in-place restart of the pod.
+If a rule with the `RestartAllContainers` action matches the exit condition (e.g., a specific exit code), the kubelet will initiate an in-place restart of the pod.

 ### User Stories

 #### Story 1: Rerun with init containers

 As a developer, I have a pod where an init container is responsible for setting up a resource, like mounting a volume or preparing a configuration file, that the main container depends on.
 If the main application container fails in a way that corrupts this resource's state, I want the entire pod to restart.
 This ensures the init container runs again to provide a clean setup before the application container starts.
-I can configure the main container to exit with a specific code that triggers the `RestartPod` action.
+I can configure the main container to exit with a specific code that triggers the `RestartAllContainers` action.

 #### Story 2: Efficient in-place restart

 As an ML engineer, I run distributed training jobs where a sidecar container monitors the main training container.
 If the training process encounters a specific, retriable error, the sidecar detects it and needs to restart the whole worker pod from the last checkpoint.
 With this feature, I can program the sidecar to simply exit with a specific code.
-This triggers the `RestartPod` action, which efficiently resets the worker without involving the Job controller for a full pod recreation or needing complex communication between the sidecar and the main container.
+This triggers the `RestartAllContainers` action, which efficiently resets the worker without involving the Job controller for a full pod recreation or needing complex communication between the sidecar and the main container.

 See details in https://docs.google.com/document/d/16zexVooHKPc80F4dVtUjDYK9DOpkVPRNfSv0zRtfFpk/edit?tab=t.0#heading=h.y6xl7juq7465

-#### Story 3: RestartPod with init container providing items from a queue
+#### Story 3: RestartAllContainers with init container providing items from a queue

 As a developer, I want a pod with an init container and a main container.
 The init container takes the next item from the queue, and the main container process the item.
 The main container should be able to exit and indicate that it wants a "new item" to process.